 COST #3: STORAGE

-Incase you weren’t aware, Cisco WebEx sessions are recorded in a proprietary format and are considered “included” storage that comes with each user license (2.5GB).
+In case you weren’t aware, Cisco WebEx sessions are recorded in a proprietary format and are considered “included” storage that comes with each user license (2.5GB).
 This makes sense overall.
 However, this structure could have negative benefits if you expand beyond your amount of allocated space.
+Storage can get pricey if you want to have access to webinars or meetings for later use, and the WebEx format is not the most efficient at compression.

 WebEx Pricing Updates